q-octo/q-octo/README.md

 Q-Octo uses a pair of [CyberGear MicroMotors](https://www.aliexpress.com/item/1005005997659365.html), which provide not only high torque and speed but also feedback such as current amp draw and position.
 To power the motors, 4 [Parkside X20V](https://parkside-diy.com/gb/battery-technology/x20v-team) drill batteries are used, providing 6-hour continuous runtime paired with robust and safe recharging.

+Q-Octo is controlled via a Raspberry Pi Pico with the display and web server managed via a Raspberry Pi Pico W.
+The main pico communicates with the [radio controller](https://github.com/q-octo/transmitter) to receive control commands however, navigation via a separate onboard computer or via a flight controller is planned.

 To build a Q-Octo, both a 3D printer and a laser cutter are required.
 It is sufficient to manufacture all 3D printed parts out of [Esun PLA+](https://www.esun3d.com/pla-pro-product/), providing excellent durability.
 All laser-cut parts (*except the front and rear battery cover) can be cut from 6 mm thick plyboard, which provides adequate rigidity and durability, assuming it is coated in outdoor paint.